farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 **Solution 2: Sematic values** The idea here is to indicate status by using special values of the type normally returned on success.
 Null is common, and a bit of a special case.
 I often see 0 as the implicit default ID. `-1` is also somewhat common for operations that are suppose to return positive numbers.

 These semantic values are a bad idea.
 Null is a minefield of null reference exceptions, but at least an expected failure value in many languages.
-Other kinds of semantic values undermine a consumers expectation about how your code works and create likely scenarios for errors states to propegate through a system undetected.
+Other kinds of semantic values undermine a consumers expectation about how your code works and create likely scenarios for errors states to propagate through a system undetected.
 Thank you Code Complete for teaching me this early.

 **Solution 3: Exceptions** Exceptions have their place.
-It is often right to terminate a call chain when something truely unexpected happens rather than risk propegating errors.
+It is often right to terminate a call chain when something truly unexpected happens rather than risk propagating errors.
 However, exceptions are like "cascading gotos".
 They surrender control flow to callers in a way this is often difficult to predict and reason about when used widely.

 **Solution 4: Referential mutation** This is how the .NET parsers work.
 They return a bool to indicate success and assign the actual output to variables by reference.
 I've always found this pattern unintuitive.
 It can get real hard to follow if used in multiple layers.

 ## Attempts at the result pattern
 I tried many approaches to the result pattern over the years.
 An OO design approach never yielded great results though.

 I started with one-off result objects.
-These work well for individual scenrios, but they result in a lot of duplicate code.
+These work well for individual scenarios, but they result in a lot of duplicate code.
 Implementations can easily be a bit different each time, making it conceptually hard to use.
 ```cs
 enum UserSaveErrors{
   //...